Mookie Betts Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The Reds have the 25th-ranked team ERA among all league pitching staffs (4.69).
+- The Reds have a 4.66 team ERA that ranks 25th across all league pitching staffs.

-- Reds pitchers combine to allow the fifth-most home runs in baseball (138 total, 1.3 per game).
+- Reds pitchers combine to allow 140 total home runs at a clip of 1.3 per game (fifth-most in baseball).

-- Weaver makes the start for the Reds, his 18th of the season.
-He is 2-2 with a 7.20 ERA and 65 strikeouts through 80 2/3 innings pitched.
+- Ashcraft (5-7) gets the starting nod for the Reds in his 20th start of the season.
+He's put together a 5.64 ERA in 99 2/3 innings pitched, with 74 strikeouts.

-- The right-hander's most recent appearance was on Sunday against the Arizona Diamondbacks, when he tossed four innings, surrendering three earned runs while giving up eight hits.
+- The right-hander's most recent appearance was on Tuesday against the Milwaukee Brewers, when he went 5 1/3 innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.